Ashkanys/cell-ops-copilot/README.md

-# cell-ops-copilot
+# cell-ops-copilot - LLM-Based Assistant for Cell Culture Protocols
-an SOP / Cell ops assistant to help researchers and scientist in the lab
+A retrieval-augmented LLM system to answer procedural and troubleshooting questions grounded in specific cell culture SOPs, reducing ambiguity and training overhead in laboratory workflows.